A Real Mixed Bag

 DO I HAVE RADIOHEAD ALL WRONG?

 So I like Radiohead fine.
 And I think when you like Radiohead just fine you still hold them in high esteem.
 And there’s plenty of moments where I’ve listened to Radiohead and I thought it was absolutely incredible.
 But I never became a huge listener.
 I bet they’ve never been in my top ten most listened to bands in a calendar year.
 I like Radiohead, I think they are elite.
 But, we are playing the song “All I Need” from “In Rainbows” and it’s brilliant.
 So subtly brilliant and also just clearly one of the great collaborations between Greenwood and Yorke.
 It feels like one of those bands that just does exactly what they want.
 Places things in the right places.
 They are actually what Wilco kind of says they are.
 They are terminally better than Wilco.
 I think I would fight about that in the right environment.
 They are not Stevie Wonder.
 I would fight about that too.
+The Beatles are better.
+The Band are better.
+I think they might be better than Pink Floyd.
+This is spicy.

 ———-